 St. Andrew's is accepting students into all of our programs.
-For additional information on the programs please see the St. Andrew's College student handbook (link).
+For additional information on the programs please see the St. Andrew's College Student Handbook.

 Diploma in Theology